Contact Form Basics

-To add a new field, you simply need to put the input in and name it.
+To add a new field, you simply need to add the input field to the contact form and name it.
 All input name attributes must start with

 inp-.
-So, if you want to add a field for First Name, you'd add the code below:
+So, if you want to add a field for Phone Number, you'd add the code below:

-- In the content for this page, you can enter the information you want to display after the form has been successfully submitted.
+- In the control panel, create a new form page and enter the details you want displayed after the form has been successfully submitted.

-Tip: Multiple forms can use the same success page so you can just use the default, generic success page instead of creating a new, specific one.
+Tip: Multiple forms can use the same success page so you can just use the default success page instead of creating a specific one.